Category Archives: News Releases

 Continue reading

-Idaho’s December unemployment rate increases to 3.8%
+Idaho’s January unemployment rate remains at 3.8%

 NEWS RELEASE

-For Immediate Release: Jan.
-24, 2025
+For Immediate Release: March 17, 2025

 Media Contact: will.winkle@labor.idaho.gov or craig.shaul@labor.idaho.gov